Always Coming Home: Reception

-Stage performance
+Stage adaptations

 A stage version of Always Coming Home was mounted at Naropa University in 1993 (with Le Guin's approval) by Ruth Davis-Fyer.
 Music for the production was composed and directed by Brian Mac Ian, although it was original music and not directly influenced by Todd Barton's work.

+In December 2025, a German-language stage adaptation premiered at Theater & Orchester Heidelberg.
+The performance was directed by the directing duo F. Wiesel with original music by Jacob Bussmann.